JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for helpful comments and suggestions that have improved the quality of this manuscript.
 We thank JCMT astronomers Harold Pe\~na and Jia-Wei Wang for their support in scheduling these observations, and JCMT telescope operators Andrea McCl\"oskey, Dan Bintley, and Ryan Torres for their work on conducting these observations.

 J.T.H. acknowledges support from NASA through the NASA Hubble Fellowship grant HST-HF2-51577.001-A, awarded by STScI.
 STScI is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.